datacats/datacats/docs/index.rst

-..
-DataCats documentation master file, created by sphinx-quickstart on Tue Jan 20 18:23:04 2015.
+.. datacats documentation master file, created by sphinx-quickstart on Tue Jan 20 18:23:04 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-DataCats - Easy CKAN development using Docker
+datacats - Easy CKAN development using Docker
 =============================================

 Quickstart